HumanSignal/label-studio/docs/source/guide/manage_data.md

 meta_description: Manage, filter, and sort project data for your machine learning data science labeling project.
 ---

-After you [set up your project](setup_project.html) and [labeling interface](setup.html) and [import your data](tasks.html), you can filter, sort, and manage your data to prepare it for [labeling](labeling.html).
+After you [set up your project](setup_project.html) and [labeling interface](setup.html) and [import your data](tasks.html), you can filter and sort your data to prepare it for [labeling](labeling.html).

+You can also take steps to manage your data, such as assigning annotators to tasks in Label Studio Enterprise, or deleting tasks and annotations if needed.

+## Filter or sort project data

 With filters and tabs, you can split data into different sections to be labeled by different annotators, or set up data in a particular order to perform labeling according to prediction score, or another value in your data.

-## Filter or sort project data

 When you filter or sort the data before you label it, you modify which tasks and the order of the tasks you see when labeling.
 While [task sampling](start.html#Set_up_task_sampling_for_your_project) affects the task order for an entire project and can't be changed, filtering and sorting tasks can be changed at any time.